Musare/Musare/README.md

    `docker-compose build`

+2. Set up the MongoDB database

+	1. Disable auth

+		In `docker-compose.yml` remove `--auth` from the line `command: "--auth"` for mongo.

+	2. Start the database

+		`docker-compose up mongo`

+	3. Connect to Mongo

+		`docker-compose exec mongo mongo admin`

+	4. Create an admin user

+		`db.createUser({user: 'admin', pwd: 'PASSWORD_HERE', roles: [{role: 'userAdminAnyDatabase', db: 'admin'}]})`

+	5. Connect to the Musare database

+		`use musare`

+	6. Create the musare user

+		`db.createUser({user: 'musare', pwd: 'OTHER_PASSWORD_HERE', roles: [{role: 'readWrite', db: 'musare'}]})`

+	7. Exit

+		`exit`

+	8. Add back authentication

+		In `docker-compose.yml` add back `--auth` on the line `command: ""` for mongo.

-2. Start the databases and tools in the background, as we usually don't need to monitor these for errors
+3. Start the databases and tools in the background, as we usually don't need to monitor these for errors

    `docker-compose up -d mongo mongoclient redis`

-3. Start the backend and frontend in the foreground, so we can watch for errors during development
+4. Start the backend and frontend in the foreground, so we can watch for errors during development

    `docker-compose up backend frontend`

-4. You should now be able to begin development!
+5. You should now be able to begin development!
 The backend is auto reloaded when you make changes and the frontend is auto compiled and live reloaded by webpack when you make changes.
 You should be able to access Musare in your local browser at `http://<docker-machine-ip>:8080/` where `<docker-machine-ip>` can be found below: